Friday, September 8, 2023

 2. Response Validation: You confirm the responses received from the API endpoints.
 You check for expected status codes, headers, and response data structures.

 In API testing, it's more common to organize your code around HTTP request libraries or frameworks (e.g., using tools like Postman, RestAssured, or Python's requests library).
-Yet, you can still apply some best practices to make your API tests maintainable:
+Yet, you can still apply some best practices listed to make your API tests maintainable:

 Modularization: Organize your API requests and response validation code into reusable functions or modules.
 This makes it easier to maintain and update your tests.